-Director and Professor, J. J. McCluskey; Associate Director and Professor, TBD; Regents Professor, R. C. Mittelhammer; Professors, R. G. Batina, T. R. Fortenbery, H. A. Love, T. L. Marsh, V. A. McCracken, J. Yan, J. K. Yoder; Associate Professors, J. Bai, M. P. Brady, J. H. Cook, B. W. Cowan, A. Espinola-Arredondo, G. I. Galinato, R. K. Gallardo, B. Mandal, F. Munoz-Garcia, S. Ortigueira; Assistant Professors, R. A. Iles, S. Manian; Associate Research Professor, E. L Jessup; Assistant Research Professor, T. P. Nadreau; Clinical Associate Professors, M. J. Gibson, P. Kuzyk; Clinical Assistant Professors, E. R. Gurocak, A. J. Prera; WSU Extension Professor, J. S. Neibergs; Professors Emeriti, K. Casavant, R. E. Rosenman, C. R. Shumway, P. R. Wandschneider.
+Director and Regents Professor, J. J. McCluskey; Associate Director and Professor, A. Espinola-Arredondo; Regents Professor, R. C. Mittelhammer; Professors, R. G. Batina, T. R. Fortenbery, G. I. Galinato, R. K. Gallardo, H. A. Love, B. Mandal, T. L. Marsh, V. A. McCracken, F. Munoz-Garcia, J. Yan, J. K. Yoder; Associate Professors, J. Bai, M. P. Brady, J. H. Cook, B. W. Cowan, S. Ortigueira; Assistant Professors, W. Blundell, J. Luckstead, S. Manian; Research Professor, E. L. Jessup; Associate Research Professor, D. Moore; Assistant Research Professor, T. P. Nadreau; Clinical Associate Professors, M. J. Gibson, P. Kuzyk, A. J. Prera; Clinical Assistant Professor, E. R. Gurocak; WSU Extension Professor, J. S. Neibergs; Professors Emeriti, K. Casavant, R. E. Rosenman, C. R. Shumway, P. R. Wandschneider.

 The School of Economic Sciences (SES) offers programs leading to the degree of Bachelor of Science in Economic Sciences with options in Agricultural Economics; Business Economics; International Economics and Development; Economics, Policy and Law; Environmental and Resource Economics; Financial Markets; and Quantitative Economics.
 Graduate degrees offered include the Master of Science in Applied Economics, Doctor of Philosophy in Economics, and Doctor of Philosophy in Agricultural Economics.